NeRdTheNed/TinySoundFontPlayer/README.md

 - MIDI pan / modulators which influence panning are not currently working due to bugs.
 - SoundFont filter features / modulators which influence SoundFont filter are not currently working due to bugs.
-- UI may sometimes not show current preset

 ## License